 You can set images for the interior and exterior of your business.
 Adding images is an excellent opportunity to show your company in the way that you want it displayed.
 For instance, this helps you to build up an online persona of your brand.

 Google My Business short videos

 Videos are a GREAT way to stand out amongst the crowd.
 Most people are reluctant to do videos, but you shouldn’t be.
-Don’t be worrying about hiring a pro to take movies, use your smartphone.
+Don’t be worrying about hiring a pro to make movies, use your smartphone.

 In addition, adding videos is a great way to communicate with your audience in a more personal way.
 However, make sure your videos are taken at the place of business and are of people that work at your company.